-Educational Media and Computers (1 cr.)
+Educational Media and Computers .....(1 cr.)

 Students will be provided with basic knowledge and skills necessary for teaching and learning in an information age.
 The main focus is to enhance the teaching/learning that occurs in technology/media-rich environments.
 (Fall/Spring)

-Educational Psychology (3 cr.)
+Educational Psychology.....(3 cr.)

 Cognitive, affective, and psychomotor learning processes; including behavior modification, complex reasoning, concept learning, problem solving, creativity, attitude formation, and skill learning.
 Application of learning principles to education.
 Students also discover challenges related to lifestyle issues such as homelessness and mobile students.
 Ten hours of introductory clinical experience required.
-(Prerequisites: EDU 201, EDU 202, PSY 144 and must have taken the Praxis Core Academic Skills for Educators tests.)
-(Spring) (Course may be used as a Social and Behavioral Science General Education Core Elective by Education Students)
+(Prerequisites: EDU 201, EDU 202, PSY 144.)
+(Fall/Spring) (Course may be used as a Social and Behavioral Science General Education Core Elective by Education Students)